corn-mendoza/Fortune-Demo-Core2/Content/Install-UI.md

 - PCFMetricsUrl: PCF Metrics URI
 - GithubRepoUrl: Workshop Source Repo URI
 - SwaggerUrl: URI for the .NET46 version of the Fortune Service
+- MarketplaceUrl: URI to the marketplace in Apps Manager

 #### Connection Strings
 The workshop application demonstrates the ability to load connection string information from both a user provided service and from the config server.
 In order for the application to function correctly for this demonstration, a SQL Server database needs to be setup to access.
+There are three connection strings in the project to demonstrate loading from the appsettings.json, config server, and a user provided service.
+The AttendeeContext database and connection string is the only one that is required for the application.
+An Entity Frameworks migration is executed at the beginning of startup to initialize the database if it is not already configured.

-The following fields are required for the AttendeeContext database:
+If you are setting up the database manually, the following fields are required for the AttendeeContext database:

 ##### Database Schema
         int Id